kevinschaul/smiley/README.md

 Optional:

 - `lat_lng`: (String) The json property including location information.
 Currently must be in the format `'lat,lng'`.
 Required if `map` view is included in `views`.
-To initialize Smiley, pass an object with these configuration values to its constructor, and call the `go()` method.

 Development